The advantages of high performance blind fabrics

 Sustainability

-While PVC blinds such as SilverScreen are fully recyclable these days, some specifiers prefer to avoid the material where possible.
+While PVC blinds such as SilverScreen are fully recyclable, some specifiers prefer to avoid the material where possible.

 Verosol EnviroScreen is a polyester alternative, which also features a metallised backing to reflect 74% of the sun’s energy.
 This means slightly more is absorbed by the fabric – the small compromise specifiers make with non-PVC blinds.
 Glare is kept to a minimum with only 2-4% of the light entering the room once the blind is down.